-“I recently reset my iPhone 5 but when I try to restore it from a backup I had created earlier, I keep getting the error “iTunes could not restore the iPhone because not enough space is available on the device.”
+“I recently reset my iPhone 5 running iOS 11 but when I try to restore it from a backup I had created earlier, I keep getting the error “iTunes could not restore the iPhone because not enough space is available on the device.”
 This shouldn’t make any sense since the iPhone has been reset, all data deleted.
 To try and fix the problem I did a backup and reset the device to factory settings.
 Now I can’t even restore the device.
 Any help on how to get the device set up again?”

 If you are experiencing this or a similar issue, we are going to attempt a step-by step fix.
 Each of the solutions we outline above is designed to diagnose and then ultimately fix the issue.
 Let’s get started.

 As obvious as it sounds it may very well be that there isn’t enough space on your device, hence the very poignant error message from iTunes.
 And before you argue with this statement, it may very well be that you are not aware of just how much free space there actually is on your device.